Happy Daruma Creative Studio provides a range of services which include:

 After completing studies in interior design in Tokyo, Marta published, as author, photographer and designer, her first book in Japanese—a guidebook to Polish products and interior design.

 Her second book, which she art-directed, designed and translated into English, Ki-Yan’s Kyoto Food & Art, is a bilingual English–Japanese guidebook.
 In this book, Marta introduces more than fifty works, all located in Kyoto, by a contemporary artist, the muralist Ki-Yan (Hideki Kimura).

 Marta’s passion for art, languages and travelling started in her childhood.
 The experience of living in Europe, Asia and Australia influenced her work and thinking significantly, resulting in a creative fusion of East and West.
-She is inspired by artists such as Piero Fornasetti, Hundertwasser and Yokoo Tadanori.
+She is inspired by artists such as Piero Fornasetti, Nicolas Party and Yokoo Tadanori.